David extension of circle homeomorphisms, welding, mating, and removability: Introduction

 In~\cite{BP94} (see also~\cite[\S 7.8]{BF14}), S.~Bullett and C.~Penrose used iterated algebraic correspondences to introduce a notion of mating of the modular group ${\rm PSL}(2,\Z)$ and certain quadratic polynomials.
 Also, in~\cite{BH00} S.~Bullett and W.~Harvey used quasiconformal surgery to construct a holomorphic correspondence between any quadratic polynomial and certain representations of the free product $C_2*C_3$ of cyclic groups (of orders 2 and 3) in ${\rm PSL}(2,\C)$.

 Recently, novel perspectives and techniques were introduced to bind together the actions of two different types of conformal dynamical systems; namely, an anti-rational map and a Kleinian reflection group, in a single conformal dynamical system \cite{LLMM18a,LLMM18b,LLMM19,LMM20}.
 In particular, various examples of matings of Nielsen maps of Kleinian reflection groups and anti-rational maps were discovered, and these matings were realized as Schwarz reflection maps associated with suitable quadrature domains (see Section~\ref{mating_sec} for precise definitions).
 In this paper we introduce a unified framework for these `hybrid' matings, prove a general theorem that ensures the existence of matings for a large class of Kleinian reflection groups and anti-polynomials, and illustrate the mating phenomena with a few explicit examples.
+The following theorem can be thought of as an analogue of the Thurston Realization Theorem for matings of anti-polynomials and necklace groups.

-\begin{thmx}[Mating reflection groups with anti-polynomials] A postcritically finite, hyperbolic anti-polynomial of degree $d$ and a necklace group of rank $d+1$ are conformally mateable if and only if they are topologically mateable. \end{thmx}
+\begin{thmx}[Mating reflection groups with anti-polynomials] A postcritically finite, hyperbolic anti-polynomial of degree $d$ and a necklace group of rank $d+1$ are conformally mateable if and only if they are topologically mateable, and a conformal mating (when it exists) is a piecewise Schwarz reflection map. \end{thmx}

 All previously known examples of conformal matings of postcritically finite anti-polynomials with necklace groups, namely, matings of quadratic postcritically finite anti-polynomials with the ideal triangle reflection group \cite{LLMM18a,LLMM18b}, and matings of $\overline{z}^d$ with all necklace groups of rank $d+1$ \cite{LMM20}, are easily recovered from Theorem~\ref{mating_intro_version} (see Subsection~\ref{known_examples_subsec}).
 To illustrate the power of this theorem, we construct first examples of conformal matings of anti-polynomials and necklace groups, neither of which has a Jordan curve Julia/limit set (see Subsections~\ref{example_1_subsec} and~\ref{example_2_subsec}).